Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yuPh64NufF4.md

 ### Transcript

-> um what about update 3.5 that's what i was talking about before it's going to come end of october around november uh all we sort of know about it is that there's going to be an update to fluids and uh and maybe some other stuff as well some bug fixes and optimization which always happens and uh maybe some quality of life uh features there's uh we're discussing kind of like what we should include in the november build or what should we include in the update for
+> what about update 3.5 that's what i was talking about before it's going to come end of october around november, all we sort of know about it is that there's going to be an update to fluids and, and maybe some other stuff as well some bug fixes and optimization which always happens and, maybe some quality of life, features there's, we're discussing kind of like what we should include in the november build or what should we include in the update for